topobyte/inkscape4j/README.md

 It would then be relatively easy, or at least possible, for a user to work on the map image afterwards and apply operations such as hiding a set of features or selecting all buildings and changing their color.

+## TODO

+* Make sure there are not duplicate ids when embedding SVG images
+* Improve formatting of resulting files (indent) with embedded SVG images
+* Use US locale for all String.format() calls